14 July–20 August

 A cyberTribe and Queensland University of Technology Touring Exhibition.

 An exhibition of animation art, including stop-motion, hand-drawn, computer generated, Machinima and other animation techniques.

-Big Eye showcases Aboriginal animations from the only two First Nation Peoples whom describe themselves as Aboriginal: Australia and Canada, creating a unique cross-tribal exchange of ideas and world views.
+Big Eye showcases Aboriginal animations from the only two First Nation Peoples who describe themselves as Aboriginal: Australia and Canada, creating a unique cross-tribal exchange of ideas and worldviews.

 TimeTraveller™ is being produced with the support of Aboriginal Territories in Cyberspace [www.AbTeC.org].

 Special thanks to Research Assistant and set builder, Bea Parsons.
 Graphic Design, Lysanne Bellemare.

 Image: Skawennati Tricia Fragnito, TimeTraveller™ 2008, Machinima (production still).